 Sugary drinks include things like:

 A can contains 330ml and a bottle contains 500ml of sugar-sweetened drinks.
-This shows that, on average, 11–18 year olds are drinking the equivalent of four cans of sugar-sweetened drinks a week.
+The table below shows that, on average, 11–18 year olds are drinking the equivalent of 4 cans of sugar-sweetened drinks a week.